aavella77/interview_questions/README.md

     - Designer PDF Viewer
     - Left Rotation
 ## Topic 2 | Lists
-1. Pre-work: If you need to familiarize yourself with how lists work, watch this video.
+1. Pre-work: If you need to familiarize yourself with how lists work, watch this [video](https://www.youtube.com/watch?v=njTh_OwMljA])
 2. Exercises
     - Inserta Node at a Position Given in a List
     - Cycle Detection